-If you’re committed to doing what your dentist recommends, you’re going to need to replace the tools and accessories you use on a regular basis so they continue to keep your teeth and mouth clean and healthy.
+If you’re committed to doing what your dentist recommends, you’re going to need to replace the dental tools and accessories you use on a regular basis so they continue to keep your teeth and mouth clean and healthy.
 Just as you update your clothing for the right season, or replace the brakes in your car, almost everything in life requires maintenance to function properly.
-When it comes to your mouth, failing to update dental accessories could result in unexpected news at your next dental visit.
+When it comes to your mouth, failing to update dental supplies could result in unexpected news at your next dental visit.

 So, how do you know when your oral health supplies need to be replaced?

 Remember, the tools you use to protect your mouth require updating.

 Your toothbrush is one of two staple oral health tools that you must own and use every day, the other being dental floss.
 Brushing at least twice every day is highly recommended by dental professionals.

 What do the experts say about replacing your toothbrush?

 Several people wonder “How often should you change your toothbrush?”.
 According to the American Dental Association (ADA), your toothbrush should be replaced at least every 3-4 months.
 If it becomes worn out or the bristles are frayed, you may need to replace it sooner.

 Why is replacing your toothbrush regularly important?

 "If you’ve recently been very sick, it may be a good idea to replace your toothbrush after you’re no longer contagious."